Poder Familiar is a Family Leadership Collaborative, hosted by Earth Care in Santa Fe, NM which came into fruition in the late spring of 2017.

 Our facilitator team will be launching its first ten session unit in early November 2017, with the strategic aim to have completed it before the start of second semester.
 The structure of the program is such that after the ten sessions are completed, parents will then be better oriented to engage in PTA's, School Advisory Councils, candidate forums and the legislative session for the betterment of our community.

 The total cost of these ten session units is $3,000.
 Please donate whatever you can give here!

 The beauty and power of this model is that the investment of those initial $3,000 dollars multiplies and ripples tenfold.
 The structure of the program is such that when parents complete these trainings, Poder Familiar is committed to supporting our graduates in entering the work force within a setting that fosters dignity, opportunity and further professional and personal development.
 Poder Familiar accomplishes this through intentional and deliberate partnerships with other local non-profits, schools, and community collaborative efforts.
 Facilitators are set to receive a minimum of $15 dollars an hour, and to have Earth Care’s support in navigating their process as educators and change makers.

-Our next session of Abriendo Puertas starts on October 9-11, 2018.
-They will be kicking off at both Nina Otero Community School and Cesar Chavez Elementary School.
+Our next session of Abriendo Puertas starts on February 1, 2019.
 Contact Co-Director Miguel Acosta at firstname.lastname@example.org for more information.